Oltenia: Symbols

 The traditional heraldic symbol of Oltenia, also understood to represent Banat, is part of the coat of arms of Romania (lower dexter): on gules field, an or lion rampant, facing dexter, holding a sword, and standing over an or bridge (Apollodorus of Damascus Bridge at Drobeta Turnu Severin) and stylised waves.

-Since its promulgation on 13 April 2017, the Oltenia Day is officially celebrated on 21 March.
+Since its promulgation on 13 April 2017, Oltenia Day is officially celebrated on 21 March.

 Geography

 Oltenia is part of the Sud - Vest development region.
-It entirely includes the counties of Gorj and Dolj and parts of the counties of Mehedinți (mainly in Oltenia, but the western part belongs to Banat), Vâlcea (part east of the Olt river is in Muntenia, a small part in the north-east lies in Transylvania), Olt (the western half, the former Romanați county) and Teleorman (only the commune Islaz).
+It entirely includes the counties of Gorj and Dolj and parts of the counties of Mehedinți (mainly in Oltenia, but the western part belongs to Banat), Vâlcea (part east of the Olt river is in Muntenia, a small part in the north-west lies in Transylvania), Olt (the western half, the former Romanați county) and Teleorman (only the commune Islaz).

 Oltenia's main city and seat for a majority of the late Middle Ages is Craiova.
 The first medieval seat of Oltenia was Turnu Severin, anciently called Drobeta, in the Banate of Severin.
 That city is located near the site of Trajan's Bridge, built by Apollodorus of Damascus for Emperor Trajan in his conquest of the region.